Gaspare Traversi: Early life and education

 Gaspare appears to have been born to a Genoese merchant living in Naples.
 He appears to have been baptized on February 15, 1722, in the church of Santa Maria dell'Incoronatella in Naples under the name Gasparro Giovanni Battista Pascale Traversa.
 He trained under Francesco Solimena.
 He was a contemporary of other Solimena pupils, Giuseppe Bonito (1707–1789), also a genre painter, and Francesco de Mura (1696–1784).
-He was active mainly between 1732 and 1769.